 The strawberries will break down.
 I like my jams chunky as we know.
 There are many ways to reduce the size of your strawberries.
 With marmalade's you want to keep the rinds so if you need to break down the strawberries do it before you add them to the lemon ingredients.
 Use an immersion blender or a potato smasher.
 Anything will do or just cut them down to size prior to adding them to the mixture

-I use a candy thermometer with all my jams to get them to the exact heat of 223.
+I use a candy thermometer with all my jams to get them to the exact heat of 223 degrees.
 This will insure the right gel point.
 Well almost always insure!

-Take the pot off the heat skim the foam and fill you jars ¼ inch from the top cap on the lids and the bans and give them a well deserved bath for 15 minutes.
-Now when you take them out let them sit over night then store in a cool and dry place you have made some delicious strawberry marmalade enjoy ..
+Take the pot off the heat skim the foam.
+Fill your warm jars ¼ inch from the top and wipe the rim clean.
+Cap on the lids and twist bans.
+Give them a well deserved bath for 12 minutes.
+Now when you take them out let them sit over night then store in a cool and dry place you have made some delicious strawberry marmalade enjoy.